It wasn’t long after I began to look into how we can learn new languages to very high levels of ability that I learned about comprehensible input.

 Methods like TPRS appear to have caught on with many schoolteachers because they provide a successful alternative to the grammar–translation and other methods long used in schools, which can have students studying the language for years but unable to hold even a simple conversation in it.

-I worry that the use of these CI-based methods overwhelmingly within public school systems is not only keeping them from being made available to more people, but also suffocating the development of all the possibilities these great techniques provide for promoting second language acquisition.
+I worry though that the fact these CI-based methods are largely being used within public school systems is not only keeping them from being made available to more people, but also suffocating the development of all the possibilities these great techniques provide for promoting second language acquisition.

 Undoubtedly, there are some good things that have come out of their development in the school context that are surely relevant to wider use, such the great care for the learner’s feelings shown in TPRS.